williamazevedodepaula/mashgin-assignment/README.md

 ### prerequisites

-The application was designed to be run with **docker** ad **docker-compose**, so it encapsulate all the configuration complexity.
-More ahead I will describe how to run the services without docker, but it is strogly recommended that you prefer to run it using docker.
+The application was designed to be run with **docker** and **docker-compose**.
+So it encapsulates all the configuration complexity.
+More ahead, in the README of each project, I will describe how to run the services without docker, but it is strogly recommended that you prefer to run it using docker.

 So, before initiating the application, it is necessary to have docker and docker-compose installed: